willsam100/Presentations/Intro To Xamarin for F#/slides/index.md

 - Ignoring 'hybrid/web' cross platfrom solutions
     - These are slow
     - Limited access to device APIs

+' I did this full-time after leaving uni
+' The subtitles of swapping between languages can cause bugs.
+' I created a bug, broke the app in production :(
+' Update on iOS still took 1 day, must force update other apps

 ***
 ### The 2 (and a half) contenders (using F#)